wime12/wm-sqlite/README.md

 is defined which enables caching of persistent objects.
 This caching will not speed up queries considerably, as still accesses to the database are required.

+### Autoincrement mixin

+For classes with a single slot declared as integer autoincrement primary key, the autoincrement mixin may be defined as superclass.
+If this primary slot is NIL and the object is inserted into the database, the value of the slot will automatically be set to the value of LAST-INSERT-ROWID.